andresdp/architecture-surrogates/readme.md

 1. *[eda.ipynb](https://github.com/andresdp/architecture-surrogates/blob/main/notebooks/eda.ipynb)*: it reads the two datasets and provides some statistics of the quality-attribute objectives, such as value distributions and correlations.
 2. *[naive-approach.ipynb](https://github.com/andresdp/architecture-surrogates/blob/main/notebooks/naive-approach.ipynb)*: it implements the so-called naive approach, in which the whole dataset is split and trained with an ML model.
 3. *[ial-approach.ipynb](https://github.com/andresdp/architecture-surrogates/blob/main/notebooks/ial-approach.ipynb)*: it implement the *Incremental Active-Learning (IAL)* approach, which divides the dataset in batches according to the tree level of the architectural instance and then runs the surrogate model.
 4. *[reports.ipynb](https://github.com/andresdp/architecture-surrogates/blob/main/notebooks/reports.ipynb)*: it computes performance metrics for the naive and *IAL* approaches, based on the CSV results saved by the two previous notebooks.
+Additional test results are included in the *[scottknott_test.ipynb](https://github.com/andresdp/architecture-surrogates/blob/main/notebooks/scottknott_test.ipynb)* notebook.

 The *IAL* approach can be configured to run either with a *RandomForest* or *XGBoost* (multi-output) regressor.